 Furthermore, Resolution 2606 of 2009 sets general requirements for food additives and establishes INVIMA's Food Additives Committee, which authorizes the use of certain food additives.
-Additives can only be used if there are benefits for foodstuffs, maintains nutritional components, provides nutritional composition recommended for specific groups of consumers (e.g. infant children), and does not pose a risk to human health.
-Food additives for groups of preservatives, acidulates, buffers, pH regulators and antioxidants are authorized through Resolutions 4125, 4126 and 4124 of 1991.
+Additives can only be used if there are benefits for foodstuffs, they maintain nutritional components, they provide nutritional composition recommended for specific groups of consumers (e.g. infant children), and they do not pose a risk to human health.
+Food additives for groups of preservatives, acidulates, buffers, pH regulators and antioxidants are authorized through Resolutions 4125, 4126, and 4124 of 1991.

 Since 2021, the GOC is working on a "positive" additive list.
 When a product is declared as being 100 percent natural, it should not contain additives.
-The generic additive names listed below can be used in food followed by the substance's specific name and (voluntarily) the international identification number:

-Flavor enhancer, acid, agglutinating agent, anti-agglutinating agent, anti-compacting agent, anti-foaming agent, anti-oxidizing, aroma agent, bleaching, natural or artificial dye, clarifying agent, natural or artificial sweetener, emulsifier, enzymes, thickener, foaming, stabilizing agent, gasifying agent, gelling agent, moisture agent, anti-moisture agent, volume enhancer, propelling substances, acidity regulators or alkalifiers, emulsifying salts, preservatives, color retaining substances, substances for flour treatment, glossy agent.
+The generic additive names can be used in food followed by the substance's specific name and (voluntarily) the international identification number.
+These names include flavor enhancer, acid, agglutinating agent, anti-agglutinating agent, anti-compacting agent, anti-foaming agent, anti-oxidizing, aroma agent, bleaching, natural or artificial dye, clarifying agent, natural or artificial sweetener, emulsifier, enzymes, thickener, foaming, stabilizing agent, gasifying agent, gelling agent, moisture agent, anti-moisture agent, volume enhancer, propelling substances, acidity regulators or alkalifiers, emulsifying salts, preservatives, color retaining substances, substances for flour treatment, and glossy agent.